Anuloma Viloma-Psychic Nadi Shodhana

 If the quadriceps (thighs) are tight it can lead to knee pain.
 If so then sit on a block or blocks so the Quads can relax.
 The knees will straddle the blocks with the shins folded back at the knees.
 There then may be some tightness in the ankles, if so, roll up a soft blanket and place it between the ankles and the floor.
 This will reduce the stretch for the ankles so they can relax.

 PYSCHIC NADI SHODHANA

-Anuloma viloma is the practice of alternate nostril breathing that focuses directly
+Anuloma viloma is the practice of alternate nostril breathing that focuses directly on the third eye.

 Although Anuloma viloma is a practice in its own right, it’s also a great alternative for blocked nostrils if practicing Nadi Shodhana.